-14 Aurigae (Struve 653): A Multiple Star System with a Lesson on Stellar Evolution in Auriga
+14 Aurigae (Struve 653): A Multiple Star System in Auriga

 14 Aurigae, a prominent multi-star system in the Auriga constellation, features a bright primary star of +5 magnitude while the dimmer secondary appears blue.
 The stars are 286 light years away and separated by 14 arcseconds.
 As part of the Orion Spur in the Milky Way, 14 Aurigae provides insights into stellar evolution.